Max amount of FITech students: 100

 - is able to read and understand software engineering literature, and motivate the importance of software engineering.

 The course is delivered using Moodle.
 Students pass the course by doing one Moodle module each week, according to a fixed schedule.
 Each weekly module consists of a video lecture, a set of readings, a quiz, and a written assignment.
+It is possible to take the course online except for the final exam.

 Lectures 30 h, exercises 60 h, independent study 45 h.